buwilliams/rpcsql/README.md

 ## Context

+Much of our work is in building screens which support our business.
+In our shop we use a `mini-SPA` pattern.
+Instead of a SPA for the entire product we build little apps for sections of our product.
+These little apps use UI frameworks such as Vue.js.
+Often when requesting data from the backend you want the JSON in a certain structure.
+This is because you don't want to organize the data once you get it.
+Available API solutions are cumbersome, largely getting in the way.
-Much of our work is building mini-SPAs (single-page apps.)
-When building a a mini-SPA often you want to get JSON in a certain structure.
-Available APIs are cumbersome, largely getting in the way.
-I believe this is because most people are designing API technology with outsiders in mind.
-If however, you are consuming your own front-end (as most of us are) then this approach is slow.
-If you make changes, you make changes on both sides of the app, the front-end and backend.
+I believe this is because most people are designing API technology with external callers in mind.
+If however, you are consuming your own backend (as most of us are) then the accepted approach is unnecessarily slow requiring you to write serializers and accepting new parameters.
+SQL already does this in a nice way.

 Here's an example of mini-SPA:
-- Browser makes request to load "mini-SPA"
+- Browser makes request to load "mini-SPA" view
 - Vue.js and HTML template coded in a standard Rails view
-- The mini-SPA calls JSON API to load initial data
+- The mini-SPA calls JSON API to load initial data and future requests
-- Users interacts with mini-SPA (Vue.js)
+- Users interacts with mini-SPA (Vue.js) until they leave the section

 ## Need

-It would be nice to only focus on the front-end for most screens.
+It would be nice to focus solely on the front-end for most screens.
 You could sit down and code up the Ajax calls with a backend API that is smart enough to get you the data you are requesting with validation and authorization keeping you safe.